LifeFone Medical Alert System Review 2024

 Equipment

-The At-Home Landline system comes with a base station with a 32-hour backup battery in case you lose power and a wearable help button.
+The At-Home Landline system includes a base station with a 32-hour backup battery in case you lose power and a wearable help button.
 The base unit has a high-output speaker and a sensitive microphone for clear two-way communication.
 The wearable help button allows you to call for help anywhere in the 1,300-foot base-to-button range, so there’s no rush to get to the phone or base station.

 Did You Know?
 LifeFone made our list of this year’s best medical alert providers.